Cover Letter & Personal Statement

 Cover letters should grab the reader’s attention and to generate interest in you as an applicant.
 It should point the reader to your resume.
 A resume briefly tells a potential employer what you have done in the past, and cites each experience or activity individually.
 A cover letter, however, can elaborate on those experiences and give the employer a better idea of why you pursued them.
 You can also relate how your experiences complement one another.
 Some cover letters are used to apply for a particular position, while others are sent as letters of inquiry.
 A well-written letter can help heighten the employer's interest in learning more about you by reading your resume and meeting you for an interview.
 It also gives the employer a sample of your writing skills.
 Remember, the cover letter offers an employer a sample of your writing and organizational skills.
 Spend adequate time on them and critique them carefully.

-- Cover Letter Format or Cover Letter Template
+- Cover Letter Format or Cover Letter Structure Line by Line

 - Sample Cover Letter